MayaRo0503/book-store/README.md

     node runGridTests.js
     ```

+### Updating Selenium Grid:

+If it is necessary to update a version of Selenium Grid, follow these steps:

+1. Download the latest version of Selenium Grid from the official website.

+2. Replace the existing Selenium Grid files in the project folder with the new version.

+3. Repeat the steps for setting up Selenium Grid and configuring grid nodes as mentioned above.

 These steps should help you set up and run Selenium Grid tests successfully.
 Make sure to replace `C:\Users\ASUS\Downloads` with the actual location of your Selenium Grid files.